pmtpro/chevereto-3-docs/setup/container/development.md

 ## Down (uninstall)

-Run this command to down Chevereto (stop containers, remove networks and volumes created by it).
+Run this command to down Chevereto-Free (stop containers, remove networks and volumes created by it).

 ```sh
 SOURCE=~/git/rodber/chevereto-free \